cestmarcel/uoft-portfolio/README.md

 - Adjusting Bootstrap designs
 - Using Bootstrap components that require Javascript
 - Semantic html: How to use the role-attribute for otherwise undescriptive div-tags

+### 5. External APIs, libraries, and frameworks

+This application uses Bootstrap, utilizing responsive Styles and components.
+More information about Bootstrap is available under https://getbootstrap.com with documentation under https://getbootstrap.com/docs/4.5/getting-started/introduction/